kristinaabramoff/sqlalchemy-challenge/README.md

-# README
-## Climate Analysis and API Project
-### Project Overview
-This project involves performing climate analysis on a SQLite database containing weather data from Hawaii and creating a Flask API to serve the data.
-The analysis includes precipitation and station data, and the API provides endpoints to query this data dynamically.

-## Key Tasks Completed
-### Database Connection

-Connected to SQLite Database: Used SQLAlchemy to connect to the database and reflect tables into classes.

-Session Management: Created and closed SQLAlchemy sessions to interact with the database.

-Precipitation Analysis

-Queried Recent Data: Retrieved the most recent date in the dataset.

-Collected Precipitation Data: Queried date and precipitation for the last year of data and saved results to a Pandas DataFrame.

-Data Visualization: Plotted the precipitation data and printed summary statistics.

-### Station Analysis
-Station Count: Determined the number of stations in the dataset.

-Active Stations: Listed stations and their observation counts to identify the most active station.

-Temperature Statistics: Queried min, max, and average temperatures for the most active station.

-Temperature Observations: Retrieved temperature observations for the previous year and plotted a histogram.

-##Flask API
-Setup and Routes: Established a Flask API with routes for precipitation, stations, and temperature observations.

-Precipitation Endpoint: Returned JSON data with date as the key and precipitation as the value for the last year.

-Stations Endpoint: Provided JSON data for all stations in the database.

-TOBS Endpoint: Returned JSON data for temperature observations of the most active station for the last year.

-Dynamic Temperature Endpoints: Created routes to return min, max, and average temperatures for given start and end date ranges.

-This project demonstrates the integration of data analysis with web API development, providing a robust framework for accessing and visualizing climate data.
+# Climate Analysis and Flask API Project

+## Project Overview
+This project performs a comprehensive climate analysis on weather data from Hawaii, stored in a **SQLite** database.
+A **Flask API** is built to dynamically serve the analyzed data through multiple endpoints.
+The analysis covers precipitation, temperature, and station data, providing insights into climate trends in the region.

+This project demonstrates proficiency in:
+- **SQLAlchemy** for database management
+- **Pandas** for data manipulation and analysis
+- **Matplotlib** for visualizing climate data
+- **Flask** for developing a RESTful API to serve the data

+---

+## Key Features

+### 1. Database Management with SQLAlchemy
+- **Automated Reflection**: Used SQLAlchemy’s `automap_base()` to automatically reflect tables from the SQLite database.
+- **Efficient Querying**: Leveraged SQLAlchemy ORM queries to efficiently extract and manipulate the data.

+### 2. Climate Data Analysis
+- **Precipitation Analysis**: Queried the most recent 12 months of precipitation data and visualized it using Matplotlib.
+- **Station Analysis**: Identified the most active weather station and analyzed temperature trends for the past year.
+- **Temperature Statistics**: Calculated minimum, maximum, and average temperatures using SQLAlchemy ORM.

+### 3. Flask API Development
+The API provides multiple endpoints that allow users to access the climate data:
+- `/api/v1.0/precipitation`: Returns the last 12 months of precipitation data in JSON format.
+- `/api/v1.0/stations`: Returns a list of all weather stations.
+- `/api/v1.0/tobs`: Returns temperature observations for the most active station from the last year.
+- `/api/v1.0/<start>`: Returns min, max, and average temperatures from a given start date.
+- `/api/v1.0/<start>/<end>`: Returns min, max, and average temperatures for a given date range.

+---

+## Technical Breakdown

+### 1. Precipitation Analysis
+- Queried the most recent date and retrieved precipitation data for the previous 12 months.
+- Stored results in a **Pandas DataFrame** and sorted by date.
+- **Visualization**: Created a time-series plot of the precipitation data using **Matplotlib**.

+### 2. Station and Temperature Analysis
+- Queried the total number of stations and identified the most active station.
+- For the most active station, retrieved and plotted the last 12 months of temperature observations (TOBS) as a histogram.

+### 3. API Endpoints
+- Designed dynamic Flask routes to deliver specific climate data.
+- Integrated **Flask** with SQLAlchemy to serve data directly from the database.

+---

+## How to Use

+### 1. Clone the Repository
+Ensure the following has been installed in your environment
+- Python
+- SQLAlchemy
+- Pandas
+- Matplotlib
+- Flask: To create a RESTful API

+run: python app.py